frostedechoes/canneddragons/2022/22.12/A Defense of Video Games.md

 > But should Christians value fun at all?
 Frowning Puritans notwithstanding, our theology of Sabbath recreation gives us a resounding answer: Yes!
 Recreation is a form of rest not only because we cease labor, but also because we honor the fecundity of creation by using our God-given minds and bodies to draw out hitherto unimagined worlds and possibilities.
 Recreation invites creatures into re-creation.
 We play with the raw material of a good world, reconfigure it into new worlds, and find ourselves wonderfully rejuvenated—and thus prepared for more productive labor.

 Video games have evolved into more than just playing Pac-Man in an 80s arcade cabinet, or even shooting aliens in Doom, but it seems the arguments against gaming haven't really caught up.
-Miller uses the Final Fantasy VII RPG as an example of a game that has impact beyond simply providing simple entertainment to the player.
+Miller uses the Final Fantasy VII RPG as an example of a game that has impact beyond simply providing easy entertainment to the player.

 > After selling more than 13 million copies, there’s little doubt that this story affected gamers deeply, but how did it do this?
 The game is not a 36-hour TV show, spoon-feeding plot points between action sequences.
 Rather, Final Fantasy VII draws the player into the story through gameplay.
 This experience of entering a story is what game critics call “immersion.”